Digital Platforms: A Gateway To Social Change…

 - Media Watch Coverage: http://www.abc.net.au/mediawatch/transcripts/s3970592.htm

-- (#1 to read) 2nd Response to Sydney Morning Herald Coverage can be read HERE
+- 2nd Response to Sydney Morning Herald Coverage can be read HERE

 A Global Piece of Content.
 103,500 views across 141 countries.

-For a bit of fun – Imagine if Gandhi had been shown the graphics below in the 1940s, knowing full well he had all modern day digital tools and platforms at his disposal – for free.
-There is no doubt these tools would play a major role in his strategy in the way he communicated his messages in addition to books and public speeches.
+Picture Gandhi being shown the graphics below in the 1940s, knowing full well he had all modern day digital tools and platforms at his disposal – for free.
+There is no doubt these tools would have played a major role in his communications strategy in addition to his books, public speeches and so on.

-This following story is a visual re-telling of how one great community success unfolded over a couple of days through clicks and conversations reaching these 141 countries.
+This following story is a visual re-telling of how the letter went viral over a couple of days through clicks and conversations reaching these 141 countries.

-“Once upon a time there was an event in Australia called the March In March.
+"Once upon a time there was an event in Australia called the March In March.
 It occurred nationwide on Sunday, March 16.
-20,000 people marched in Sydney that day to voice their dissatisfaction with the Tony Abbott government over certain policies effecting humanity and the environment...”
+20,000 people marched in Sydney, and another 80,000 across Australia that day to voice their dissatisfaction with the Tony Abbott government over certain policies..."

 Friday March 14

-Call To Arms – I Saw Great Value In The “Mission” of March In March
+Call To Arms – Value in the mission of March In March

 Sunday March 16